 By a call from a task that has a priority higher than the ceiling priority of the callee protected object, when locking is implemented by ceiling priorities (the Ceiling_Locking policy).

 The first two cases, invoking potentially blocking operations, are by default bounded errors that are not required to be detected, neither at compile time nor at run-time.
 If not detected, the result can be deadlock or violation of mutual exclusion.
-Different implementations of Ada may behave differently and unpredictably.
+Different implementations of Ada can behave differently and unpredictably.
 However, using the pragma Detect_Blocking forces a run-time check, which raises the Program_Error exception in case of failure.
 For the last case, ceiling priority violation, such a run-time check is always performed.

 In general, whether an Ada program risks any of these errors can be determined only by a global analysis of the program, including the full caller-callee relationship.
 Such an analysis becomes much harder, and often impossible, if callees are defined dynamically by access values or if task priorities or ceiling priorities are modified dynamically.

-6.63.2 Guidance to language users
+6.63.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.63.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.63.5 of ISO/IEC 24772-1:2022.

 Make use of loosely coupled communication using protected objects.